-Needless to say, a customer-vendor relationship in IT is, much like a marriage, difficult and costly to separate once established—even more so if you find out that you’ve been locked in.
+Needless to say, a client-vendor relationship in IT is, much like a marriage, difficult and costly to separate once established—even more so if you find out that you’ve been locked in.

 What is vendor lock-in?

-Vendor lock-in is often talked about in the context of cloud services, but it’s a prevalent reality in IT development, too.
-It’s also sometimes called “customer lock-in” or “proprietary lock-in”— either way, it refers to a situation where a customer gets unwittingly stuck with their current supplier because the alternative of switching to another one involves unreasonably high costs or some significant interruption in the business operations.
+Vendor lock-in is often talked about in the context of cloud services, but it’s a prevalent reality in software development, too.
+It’s also sometimes called “client lock-in” or “proprietary lock-in”— either way, it refers to a situation where a client gets unwittingly stuck with their current supplier because the alternative of switching to another one involves unreasonably high costs or some significant interruption in the business operations.